 Back to His Best

-We are one-third of the way into 2018/19 and the forward has continued to improve.
-Six goals and five assists in 14 games (all competitions) have shown how Ligue 1 has become his playground, much like the Eredivisie in 2015.
+Eleven goals in 16 games (all competitions) have shown how Ligue 1 has become his playground, much like the Eredivisie in 2015.

-Across all competitions, Depay is averaging an obscene 3.1 key passes per game alongside almost two completed dribbles a game and 2.8 shots per game.
+Across all competitions, Depay is averaging an obscene 2.7 key passes per game alongside almost three completed dribbles a game and 3 shots per game (WhoScored).
 Deadly to say the least.

 Not to mention, excellent displays in tough games such as against France, Germany and Belgium have demonstrated his pedigree to succeed in the big games, something that he failed to do at United.